yiisoft/validator/README.md

 use Yiisoft\Validator\Exception\UnexpectedRuleException;use Yiisoft\Validator\FormatterInterface;use Yiisoft\Validator\Result;
 use Yiisoft\Validator\Rule\RuleHandlerInterface;use Yiisoft\Validator\RuleInterface;

-final class Pi implements RuleHandlerInterface
+final class PiHandler implements RuleHandlerInterface {
-{
     use FormatMessageTrait;